Berkmann18/EssenceJS/README.md

 -	Heap
 -	Permutations
 -	cookie historic for multi cookie storage !?
+-	greyish hover effect for rows/columns headers that would highlight the whole row/column
+-	Essence.say("... ?", "quest")/Essence.ask("... ?") corresponding with Sys.in to get the user input
+-	Streams which are like Arrays but: Stream(initial_val, formula, data[], next(): /\*push an element into the data using the last value of the data as a parameter/variable of the formula\*/)

 To fix/continue:
 -	Huffman based data archieving (creating archive objs that takes datas and keep a dictionnary with the terms and binary versions)
 -	Path finding using A*\IDA* with Euclidian/Manhattan
 -	Cumultative probability
--	Website templating
+-	Webpage templating
 -	Radial gradient generator
 -	Connexion features
 -	Server.data
 -	UnescapeHTML()
--	colourTable()
--	greyish hover effect for rows/columns
 -	maxSort()
 -	mixedRange()
 -	alphabetSort()